Steps to GDPR Compliance: Subject Access Rights

 How can a background screening provider support a data controller in responding to a SAR?

-- Contractual provisions with the data controller regarding how an SAR should be handled: consider the data controller pre-authorising the release of a candidate report upon SAR, or,
+Contractual provisions with the data controller regarding how a SAR should be handled: consider the data controller pre-authorising the release of a candidate report upon SAR, or,

-- Immediate communication to data controller to inform them of the SAR and to request instructions on release of a candidate report.
+Immediate communication to data controller to inform them of the SAR and to request instructions on the release of a candidate report.